-The Physics & Astronomy Department has created an 8-10 weeks Undergraduate Summer Research program, open only to UCLA students in the Physics & Astronomy Department, to be held June 14-August 20, 2021.
+The Physics & Astronomy Department has created a ten-week Undergraduate Summer Research program, open only to UCLA students in the Physics & Astronomy Department, to be held June 14-August 20, 2021.
 Please download and fill out the application here.
 The application deadline is March 19, 2021.
 Faculty will define a number of available research projects.

 In addition to the printed application, you are asked to provide:

 Available projects: Astronomy - Galactic and Extragalactic (can employ 2 students)

 Faculty: Steven Furlanetto

 Project: Theoretical astrophysics.
 One of the key transformations in the Universe’s history is chemical enrichment: the Big Bang produces only hydrogen and helium, with heavier elements appearing only later through star formation.
 It is thought that winds driven by rapid star formation spread these elements throughout the Universe, but the era in which this enrichment occurred is unknown.
 In this project, a student will use state-of-the-art models of the earliest generations of galaxies to estimate the extent of the enrichment and compare to observations of the distribution of intergalactic enrichment.

 Project: Machine learning in astronomy - our group seeks to use machine learning methods to allow for novel ways of examining and analyzing astronomical data.
 The scale and complexity of astronomical data are growing exponentially, so it is important that our tools and methods grow as well to enable new discoveries.
 Our group studies both how machine learning is being used in astronomy and applies machine learning methods to challenging astronomical problems.
 Potential research projects include machine learning in extragalactic astronomy, image recognition and processing, and the study of stars around the supermassive black hole at the center of our galaxy.